This topic describes how to use the Kafka connector.

 If you do not specify an offset initializer, the OffsetsInitializer.earliest() offset initializer is used by default.

-A Kafka source can operate in streaming mode or batch mode.
-By default, a Kafka source operates in streaming mode.
-In this mode, the deployment continues to run until the deployment fails or is canceled.
-If you want a Kafka source to operate in batch mode, you can call the setBounded(OffsetsInitializer) method to specify a stop offset.
+A Kafka source can operate in streaming execution mode or batch execution mode.
+By default, a Kafka source operates in streaming execution mode, where the job continues to run until it fails or is canceled.
+If you want a Kafka source to operate in batch execution mode, call the setBounded(OffsetsInitializer) method to specify a stop offset.
 When all partitions reach their stop offsets, the Kafka source exits.

-NoteIn most cases, a Kafka source that operates in streaming mode does not have a stop offset.
-If you want to debug a Kafka source that operates in streaming mode, you can call the setUnbounded(OffsetsInitializer) method to specify a stop offset.
-The methods that you can use to specify a stop offset vary based on whether you use the streaming mode or batch mode.
+NoteTypically, a Kafka source operating in streaming execution mode does not have a stop offset.
+If you want to debug a Kafka source in streaming execution mode, call the setUnbounded(OffsetsInitializer) method to specify a stop offset.
+The methods to specify a stop offset vary based on whether you use streaming execution mode or batch execution mode.

 Dynamic partition discovery

-If you want a running deployment to process data from new topics and from new partitions that match your subscription pattern without the need to restart the deployment, you can enable the dynamic partition discovery feature on the Kafka source.
+If you want a running deployment to process data from new topics and from new partitions that match your subscription pattern without needing to restart the deployment, enable the dynamic partition discovery feature on the Kafka source.

 Event time and watermarks